upleveled/yarn-security-fixes/readme.md

 Depending on a number of factors in your project, the technique to fix a security vulnerability will be different.

-In order to choose a technique below, first follow these steps:
+In order to choose a technique below, first open the resources that we will need:

-1. Open the security advisory page (the page on GitHub, Snyk, etc).
-Note the following information:
+1. Open the security advisory page (the page on GitHub, Snyk, etc)
+2. Open the `yarn.lock` file in the project in your editor

+Refer to the security advisory page and collect some information:

-   - Which version(s) are marked "vulnerable" by the security advisory? (if you can use Snyk here, it is often more accurate than the GitHub Security Advisory pages)
+3. Which version(s) are marked "vulnerable" by the security advisory?
+Use the advisory in the [Snyk Vulnerability Database](https://snyk.io/vuln/) if there is one - it is often more accurate than the GitHub Security Advisory pages.
-   - Which **new version** is required for each affected version?
+4. Which **new version** is required for each affected version?

-2. Open the `yarn.lock` file in the project in your editor.
-Check the following things:
+Switch to the `yarn.lock` file and collect the following information:

-   - Which vulnerable version(s) are installed in your `yarn.lock`? (find the current version by searching for `<package name>@` - the actual installed version is on the next line after `version: `)
+5. Which vulnerable version(s) are installed in your `yarn.lock`?

+   Find the current version by searching for `<package name>@` and referring to the **next line** - the actual installed version is on the next line after `version: `.
-   - For each of these vulnerable versions, are the semver version ranges on the line above compatible with the corresponding new, fixed version?
-If yes, your project is in [State A](#state-a-new-version-compatible-with-existing-semver-ranges).
+6. For each of these vulnerable versions, check the semver version ranges on the line above (the numbers after `<package name>@`).
+Are all semver version ranges compatible with the corresponding new, fixed version?
+If you are unsure how to check compatibility, you can try the [npm semver version calculator](https://semver.npmjs.com/).

+   If all the semver version ranges are compatible with the new version, congratulations, your project is in [State A](#state-a-new-version-compatible-with-existing-semver-ranges).

    If any of the version ranges are not compatible, your project is in [State B](#state-b-new-version-incompatible-with-existing-semver-ranges).

 ### State A. New Version Compatible with Existing Semver Ranges